Azure/Health-Data-and-AI-Blueprint/README IaaS.md

 ## Setting up a Privileged Access Workstation (PAW) ##

-It is essential that before any deployment is started a known 'good client' is configured to connect to the cloud.
+It is essential that before any deployment is started a known 'good clean client' is configured to connect to the cloud.
 This can be done in varied levels of security assurance.
-Ideally it is recommended that a **Privileged Access Workstation** be set up and all installtion commands are executed from this machine using a machine administrator account.
+It is recommended that a **Privileged Access Workstation** be set up and all installation commands are executed from this machine using a machine administrator account.

 Deploy a PAW solution to ensure that management of the services is done in a secure service model.
-This step is recommended to ensure no access to subscription management without a isolated client host.
+This step is recommended to ensure access to subscription management occurs from a isolated client host.
 Review [Privileged Access Workstation (PAW) for details.](https://docs.microsoft.com/en-us/windows-server/identity/securing-privileged-access/privileged-access-workstations)

 ## Setting up Pre-Requisites and enabling services ##